pokt-network/terraform-elb-geth-pokt/README.md

 - 2 Security groups for the instances in each of the ELBs
 - 2 ELB applications [elasticbeanstalk.tf](elasticbeanstalk.tf)
 - 2 ELB environments (Single container Docker) [elasticbeanstalk.tf](elasticbeanstalk.tf)
-  - 1 Internal LoadBalancer for GETH nodes
+  - 1 Internal LoadBalancer and t3.large instances for GETH nodes
-  - 1 Public LoadBalancer for Pocket nodes
+  - 1 Public LoadBalancer and t3.small instances for Pocket nodes
   - All ELB instances are behind private subnets
   - Scaling groups with network rules
   - Enhanced Monitoring